-Purpose and Need for the Proposed Action
+Need for the Proposed Action

 The purpose of the proposed action is to reduce residual radioactivity at the XYZ facility to a level that permits release of the property for unrestricted use and termination of the license.
-NRC is fulfilling its responsibilities under the Atomic Energy Act to make a decision on a proposed license amendment for decommissioning that ensures protection of the public health and safety and environment
+NRC is fulfilling its responsibilities under the Atomic Energy Act to make a decision on a proposed license amendment for decommissioning that ensures protection of the public health and safety and environment.

-Alternatives to the Proposed Action
+Environmental Impacts of the Proposed Action